ubclaunchpad/inertia/docs_src/index.html.md

 inertia remote show my_remote
 ```

-Once you've added a remote, remote-specific settings are available under the
+Once you've added a remote, remote-specific settings are available in
-`[remote]` section of your Inertia configuration.
+`~/.inertia/inertia.global`.

 <aside class="notice">
 For the most part, unless you filled in something incorrectly while adding a